DrawKit/DrawKit/README.md

 DrawKit requires Mac OS X 10.7 or later.
 The project is developed on and builds with Xcode 5 or later.

 DrawKit is [LGPL licensed](https://github.com/DrawKit/DrawKit/blob/master/LICENSE).
-This license means DrawKit can be used within open source and commercial software, including products distributed on the Mac App Store.
+This licence means DrawKit can be used within open source and commercial software, including products distributed on the Mac App Store.

 [![Build Status](https://travis-ci.org/DrawKit/DrawKit.png?branch=master)](https://travis-ci.org/DrawKit/DrawKit)